A 5 Step Plan for Making a House a Home

 If you have children under the age of 5, you can skip this suggestion 😉 Give yourself some grace and know your home won’t be as neat and tidy as you would like.
 Do what you can and embrace the chaos of the moment.

 It is my opinion a home should feel lived in, not like a pristine hotel room.
 Yes, you need to make time to clean your home.
 And yes you need to make sure your kids help around the house.
-I’m talking about simple things: keeping the toys put away or the dishes done.
-We all have that ONE thing that makes you feel on edge if you do not do it.
-That is what I mean about keeping things tidy.

 Make your Bedroom a Sanctuary